 The guidelines encourage continued beneficial ownership of a significant amount of our Common Stock acquired through equity awards and help align the interests of senior executives with the interests of our stockholders.
-After achieving the guidelines, executives will not be eligible to receive further equity grants if he or she sells stock and such sale would result in a decrease below the established thresholds.
+After achieving the guidelines, executives will be ineligible to receive further equity grants if they sell stock and such sale would result in a decrease below the established thresholds.

-All current NEOs were in compliance with the share ownership guidelines as of December 31, 2022.
+All current NEOs were in compliance with the share ownership guidelines as of December 31, 2023.